apaasch/DiJetJERC/README.md

 Due to historical reasons, set of script and way of running them is different at the moment.

-TBA: short instruction for each part
+TBA: insert names, add short instruction for each part